lino-framework/book/docs/dev/socialauth/index.rst

 User's friends
 ==============

 Once an user get authentified via one of official supported third-party by Lino,we can retrieve user's public "friends".
-The following is an example how can this could be done using `Google People API
-<https://developers.google.com/people/>`__ in the case of GooglePlus authentication.
+The following is an example how can this could be done using `Google People API <https://developers.google.com/people/>`__ in the case of GooglePlus authentication.

 To be able to use this API, we need to install `google-api-python-client`::

-    pip install -I google-api-python-client
+    pip install google-api-python-client

 We need also to add more scopes to `SOCIAL_AUTH_GOOGLE_PLUS_SCOPE`::